Different Types of Socks: A Complete-ish Guide

 Similar to toe socks, we find that sock liners are unnecessary if you have properly fitting boots and Merino Wool socks with a Performance Fit.
 Our in-house sock and hiking expert did a great job explaining why you probably don’t need them.

-We used to knit Compression Socks; however, our rigorous product testing revealed what we felt was an unacceptable level inconsistency in compression.
+We used to knit compression socks; however, our rigorous product testing revealed what we felt was an unacceptable level of inconsistency in compression.
 We knew that if we couldn't guarantee these as the most comfortable, most durable, best fitting graduated light compression socks out there… then we had to reconsider.

-We don’t make Thigh High socks; for our tallest socks, you’ll want Over-the-Calf.
-Our focus at Darn Tough is on knitting high performance socks for specific activities, and we find sock needs for those activities stay at or below the knee, like the accompanying footwear.
+We don’t make thigh high socks; for our tallest socks, you’ll want Over-the-Calf.
+Our focus at Darn Tough is on knitting high performance socks for specific activities, and we find that sock needs for those activities stay at or below the knee, like the accompanying footwear.

 Socks for Everyone